chandrunarayan/geoembeds/parallel.md

 Directions & Questions:

-1) Explore the figures by moving lines and points.
+1) Explore the figures by moving lines and points and ticking the boxes.
 Note the way in which the measures of angles change when you alter the points and lines.

 2) You can observe one-pair of Alternate Interior, Alternate Exterior, and Corresponding Angles marked.
 Can you discover all of them in this rendition?
 How many of each can you find?